Berlin’s Wonder raises $11M for a new approach to video chat where you wander and join groups – TechCrunch

 Wonder now has 200,000 monthly users from a pretty diverse set of organizations, including NASA, Deloitte, Harvard and SAP, which are using it for a variety of purposes, from team collaboration through to career fairs.
 The company will use the funding both to add in more features as requested by current users, as well as to hire more people for its team, co-founder Stephane Roux said in an interview.
 Those features will include sharing files and other technical services, but they will not be piled on quickly or thickly.

 “We think of this less in terms of content and more about people,” he said.
-“The core experience is about live interaction, just just repositories of stuff.
+“The core experience is about live interaction, not just repositories of stuff.
 We want to build a place for collaboration and communication.
 Interesting ways to carve up a group virtually.”

 Now, you may be thinking: another workplace video app?
 Hasn’t this $14 billion space race already been “won” by Zoom (which some of us now use as a verb for videoconferencing, regardless of which app we actually use)?
 Or Microsoft or Google or BlueJeans, or whatever it is that your organization has inevitably already signed up and paid for?